 I used to think jello only came out of a little, white box found on aisle nine at the grocery store.
 The mechanics of how jello magically turned into a cold, jiggly treat after mixing with a little water and a few hours of refrigeration was a mystery to me.
 But, I am happy to report: mystery solved.
 Iʼve broken out of the jello box and found how to create this retro dish from scratch.
 In doing so, this sweet treat turns from naughty to nice.

 Commercial jello can contain artificial sweeteners, artificial flavors and food coloring.
 Artificial food coloring has been linked to hyperactivity in kids , thatʼs not something I want my toddler ingesting.
 Artificial sweetener may negatively alter gut flora .
 With all the work I put into fermenting veggies and mainting a healthy ecosystem in our digestive tracts, Iʼd rather it not get hacked.

 Homemade jello on the other hand is awesome.
 Itʼs made with natural ingredients, like real fruit and a quality source of gelatin.
-Gelatin is the magic ingredient that gets a bowl of fruity water to jiggle.
+Gelatin is the magic ingredient that gets a bowl of fruity water to jiggle (learn about the benefits of gelatin here).
 Itʼs a great source of protein, promotes joint health, and supports liver function (you can find high quality, 100% pure gelatin here).

 Doesnʼt homemade jello sound great?

 Well, it gets better: enter Lemon Watermelon Jello Wedges.
 These cute, little wedges are as healthy as summer sunshine, as fun as a day at